Get

 Couches are a natural place for cats to scratch because the arms are usually a good height, and the couch is sturdy enough that your cat knows it won’t topple over on them.
 Once your new scratching surfaces are in place, it’s time to break your cat’s habit of scratching your furniture.

-You can do this by making it less pleasant for your cat to use.
+You can do this by making it less pleasant or available for your cat to use.
 First, place a new scratching post directly in front of the area your cat used to scratch the most.
 Hopefully, with catnip and toys on the post, your cat will go for it first.

 If they’re still using the furniture, there are a few other things to try, including: